s7u512/NSSO-77-SAS/README.md

-# Situation Assessment Survey of Agricultural Households (2019) Estimation Scripts
+# Estimation Scripts for Situation Assessment Survey of Agricultural Households (2019) (77th round of National Sample Surveys of India)

 These R scripts were developed as a personal project to learn sample survey estimation using R. The scripts were heavily influenced by my friend [Deepak's work on the same topic](https://github.com/deepakjohnson91/NSSO-77-Round-SAS/).
 I started out trying to replicate his work.
 However, I have ended up deviating  enough to not be able to call it a fork anymore, and therefore decided to create my own repository.
 The scripts are simple and heavily commented to be useful to beginners.
 I used RStudio, an IDE for R to do this work.